-The following guest post is courtesy of FXTM Senior Staff Writer, Ben Lovell-Viggers.
+The following article was written by FXTM Senior Staff Writer, Ben Lovell-Viggers.

 It’s been a while since we had a good financial bubble to discuss around the water cooler; bubbles are the punctuation marks in a long history of financial folly.
 In terms of scale, the leading contender is the legendary South Sea Bubble of 1720.
 It precipitated a slew of nefarious investment schemes, each more ridiculous than the last.
 Examples included cannons that fired square ‘balls’ and the compelling but inscrutable, “undertaking of great advantage but no-one is to know what it is”.
 The chancer that put this beauty together netted £2000, enough to keep themselves and their extended family in good whiskey for life.
 The bubble burst shortly afterwards, taking the British economy down with it.
 In response, the government created The Bubble Act of 1720 which outlawed the creation of joint-stock companies without a royal charter – perhaps the first attempt at regulating the financial markets.

 Fast forward to the 21st century and we still see people fall prey to scams, especially in the financial services arena.
 Eleana Massoura, Head of Compliance at FXTM, a global, award-winning broker, says that “even with a raft of regulation being rolled out in the last decade, investors still find themselves at the wrong end of financial products and investment returns; partly because of a lack of information and partly because of unethical behaviour by some service providers.
 Technology has enabled hundreds of companies to come online and offer their services and regulators sometimes struggle to keep up”.